gofynd/fdk-client-kotlin/documentation/platform/PAYMENT.md

 | body | [CreatePaymentLinkRequest](#CreatePaymentLinkRequest) | yes | Request body |

-Use this API to create a payment link for the customer
+Generate a new link for accepting payments.

 *Returned Response:*